 - Prepare the dry rub by mixing together the zest of lime, chili powder, cumin, garlic powder, paprika, salt, and pepper together.
 Be sure to wash and dry your lime BEFORE zesting and only use the bright green zest from the lime.

-- Prepare a baking sheet by lining with parchment paper to keep the fish from sticking the pan.
+- Prepare a baking sheet by lining it with parchment paper to keep the fish from sticking to the pan.

 - Pat the fish fillets dry and then rub the spice rub evenly over both sides of the fillets.

 - Place on sheet pan and drizzle with olive oil, which keeps the fish moist while baking.

 - While the fish is baking, combine the cabbage, onions, and cilantro with salt, lime juice, and olive oil.
 Cover and refrigerate while the fish is baking.

 - Combine the mayo with chipotle sauce, lime juice, garlic powder, and salt.

 - Toast the tortillas by placing the tortillas in a dry skillet over medium heat and cook for about 30 seconds per side.